Galois Automorphisms and Classical Groups: Automorphisms Not Lifting to Asogenies

-\begin{pa} In this section, we assume that $\bG = \SO(V)$.
-We wish to consider the group of automorphisms $\rK(\bG^F)$ defined in \cref{prop:aut-grp-quasisimp}.
-Recall that this group is either trivial or a cyclic group of order $2$.
-It is non-trivial only when $\rZ(\bG)^F \leqslant \rO^{p'}(\bG^F)$.
-The classification of when this happens is well known and is typically calculated using a result of Zassenhaus \cite[\S2, Thm.]{zassenhaus:1962:on-the-spinor-norm} on the spinor norm.
+The classification of when $\rZ(\bG^F) \leqslant \rO^{p'}(\bG^F)$ is well known and is typically calculated using a result of Zassenhaus \cite[\S2, Thm.]{zassenhaus:1962:on-the-spinor-norm} on the spinor norm.
 The following slightly more general statement is also well known, but we include a proof that is in keeping with the theory of algebraic groups. \end{pa}

 \begin{lem} Assume $\bG = \SO(V)$ and $n = \lfloor\dim(V)/2\rfloor$.
 We let $\epsilon$ be $1$ if $F$ is split and $-1$ if $F$ is twisted.
 Let $0 \leqslant a < n$ be an integer and set $b=n-a$.
 Denote by $\mathcal{O} \subseteq \bG$ the $\bG$-conjugacy class of $s = \mathbf{d}_{a+1}(-1)\cdots \mathbf{d}_n(-1)$ so that $\dim(V_{-1}(s)) = 2b$, where $V_{-1}(s)$ is the $(-1)$-eigenspace of $s$. \begin{enumerate} \item If $s \in \rZ(\bG)^F$, then $s$ is contained in $\rO^{p'}(\bG^F)$ if and only if $q^n \equiv \epsilon \pmod{4}$, \item If $s \not\in \rZ(\bG)^F$, then $\mathcal{O}' = \mathcal{O} \cap \rO^{p'}(\bG^F)$ is a single $\rO^{p'}(\bG^F)$-conjugacy class and it contains $s$ if and only if $q^b \equiv \epsilon \pmod{4}$. \end{enumerate} \end{lem}